 The Reno Police Department’s K-9 Unit has been serving our community for over 50 years.
 Currently, the department utilizes a variety of canine breeds to accomplish its mission.
 A special bond exists between our police dogs and handlers.
 All of the police dogs go home with their handlers each day and are a large part of their families.
 While at home, the dogs spend time relaxing and playing.

 The unit deploys both dual purpose patrol canines as well as single purpose detection canines.
 The police canines and handlers train in a variety of locations throughout the Truckee Meadows.
-Many of these locations are offered to the K-9 Unit by generous business owners in our community.
+Many of these locations are offered for training use to the K-9 Unit by generous business owners in our community.
 The police dogs and handlers are put through rigorous training exercises and must pass demanding certification tests annually.
 The health and wellbeing of the police dogs will always remain the top priority for the Reno Police Department.

 The K-9 Unit regularly assists other units within the Reno Police Department.
 They are also called to assist many allied agencies at the local, state, and federal levels within the states of Nevada and California.